baobabsoluciones/mango-ui/docs/components/README.md

 ## KPI Chart Cards

 The `KPIChartCard` component is a Vue 3 component designed to be part of dashboards or tables.
-It displays a KPI value with its accompanying chart in a base card.
-The component is highly customizable, allowing the usear to choose different charts, color and styles.
+It displays a card with a KPI value with its accompanying chart.
+The component is highly customizable, allowing the usear to choose different charts, colors and styles.

 ### Props

 - `title`: String - The title of the KPI card.
-- `value`: Number - The primary KPI value to be displayed.
+- `value`: Number - The primary KPI value to be displayed for the chart type 'donut'.
 - `series`: Array - An array of numbers representing the data series for the chart type 'area'.
 - `chartType`: String - The type of chart to display.
 Accepted values are 'donut' and 'area'.
-- `backgroundColor`: String - The backgpund color of the card.
+- `backgroundColor`: String - The background color of the card.
 Default color is `#b8b6b7`.
 - `chartColor`: String - The color of the chart.
 Default color is `#214270`.
 - `valueColor`: String - The color of the KPI value.
 Default color is `#000000`.
 - `titleolor`: String - The color of the KPI title.
 Default color is `#000000`.